DaisyT1/project_3/README.md

 Once the user is logged, the app allows user to do the operations below:
 - Search Location:

 ![The LocaMate mainscreen](https://raw.githubusercontent.com/PatHadley/scratchpad/master/locamate-search-screenshot.png)

-- Check user current location and see where they are along the journey, also see friend's route display on the map
+- Check user current location and see where they are along the journey, also see friend's route display on the map:

 ![The LocaMate friends list (with locations)] (https://raw.githubusercontent.com/PatHadley/scratchpad/master/locamate-friends-screenshot.png)

-- Access to the friend’s profile and see where is the location to meet up.
+- Access to the friend’s profile and see where is the location to meet up:

 ![The LocaMate routes for two users](https://raw.githubusercontent.com/PatHadley/scratchpad/master/locamate-routes-screenshot.png)

 Feedback welcome.
 We hope you enjoy using it!